-Your service provider should make clear their standard levels of horizontal and vertical accuracies that their drones can achieve.
+Your service provider should make clear the standard levels of horizontal and vertical accuracies that their drones can achieve.
 Ensure that the accuracy requirements will be enough according to your project’s needs.

 Another important thing you should ask the service provider is how they geo-locate their data and validate it to the accuracy they provide.
 Ask them about what their control process or system is that they compare their data against to calculate their accuracy percentages.

 These two technologies are well suited for different uses.
-If your business involves mapping and surveying areas with dense vegetative cover, then Lidar technology might be a better fit than photogrammetry.
-With Lidar technology, light pulses can penetrate between trees, canopies, branches, and leaves to the ground.
+If your business involves mapping and surveying areas with dense vegetative cover, LiDAR technology might be better than photogrammetry.
+With LiDAR technology, light pulses can penetrate between trees, canopies, branches, and leaves to the ground.
 Photogrammetry may be more effective in construction environments or scanning neighborhoods or buildings such as a car dealership or large tracts covering thousands of acres for solar panel installations.

 Consider the timeline for your project and the date needed for completion.
 Does your job need completion quickly?
-Do you have an ample amount of time to complete the project without using a drone service?
-Drones can help speed the time to completion, and most of the time drone services are needed to expedite the job and keep customer deadlines satisfied.
+Do you have ample time to complete the project without using a drone service?
+Drones can help speed the time to completion, and most of the time, drone mapping services are needed to expedite the job and keep customer deadlines satisfied.

 SmartDrone Professional Services